lishiyo/ficworld/memory-bank/tasks.md

         - [ ] Store persona, goals (instantiated from templates if needed), current_mood (from `starting_mood_template`).
         - [ ] Store references to `llm_interface` and `memory_manager`.
         - [ ] Initialize any other character-specific state.
+    - [ ] Write unit tests for `CharacterAgent.__init__` to ensure correct initialization of persona, goals, mood, and references to dependencies.

 ### Subtask 3.2: Implement `reflect()` Method
 - **Instructions:**